PerimeterX/go-project-structure/README.md

 This is a template repository for Go projects.

-We released a blog post [TODO add link when ready] revealing the story behind this structure.
+We released a [blog post](https://www.humansecurity.com/tech-engineering-blog/finding-the-best-go-project-structure-part-1) revealing the story behind this structure.
 Our internal journey at HUMAN Security to find the best project structure, the decision we’ve taken, and the conclusions we’ve drawn along the way.